-Frances's fourth and final marriage in 1863, to Liberal MP Chichester Fortescue, strengthened Strawberry Hill's reputation as a centre of high-society life-its gatherings now so renowned they caused periodic traffic jams stretching back to Twickenham Station.
+Her fourth and final marriage in 1863, to the Liberal MP Chichester Fortescue, saw Strawberry Hill transform into a hub frequented by enough high-society guests to cause periodic traffic jams all the way back to Twickenham Station.
 As The Graphic put it, 'Strawberry Hill was the Mecca towards which the eyes of the ambitious turned with longing looks, for it was there that Lady Waldegrave held court, and very carefully did she choose her courtiers...
 This one craved for a place, Lady Waldegrave procured it for him; that one was eager to obtain a title, Lady Waldegrave obtained it for him; another yearned for social recognition, in an instant every door in Mayfair flew open to receive him'.

 During this epoch of her life, Lady Waldegrave masterfully used the house and its interiors to build upon her marriage's social and political capital.
 As Claire Leighton has detailed in her chapter dedicated to Lady Waldegrave's exacting design choices, the rooms of Strawberry Hill were carefully curated to promote private discussion with the buxom, button-tufted furniture arranged in discrete clusters.
-What's more, she had a 'keen awareness of the politics of display', strategically grafting herself onto Walpole's legacy, by incorporating her personal crest, initials, and coronet into countless decorative objects throughout the house - from the Gallery's parquet floor, inlaid with her shield and insignia, to the heraldic badges in the Round Room's stained glass.
+What's more, she had a 'keen awareness of the politics of display', strategically grafting herself onto Walpole's legacy, by incorporating her personal crest, initials, and coronet into countless decorative objects throughout the house - from the Gallery's French parquet floor, inlaid with her shield and insignia, to the heraldic badges in the Round Room's stained glass.